Current College Library Director Mentoring seminar faculty include:

-Jill Gremmels has served as the Leland M. Park Director of the Davidson College Libraries since 2007.
+Jill Gremmels (on sabbatical) has served as the Leland M. Park Director of the Davidson College Libraries since 2007.
 Her experience in liberal arts college libraries spans 30 years, including seven years at DePauw University as reference librarian and coordinator of public services, three years at Monmouth College as director, and 13 years at Wartburg College as director.
 Current areas of professional interest are information literacy, academic library organization and staffing, open and alternate course materials, and assessment.

 Although Jill became a director before the program started and thus was ineligible to join a cohort, she has been a mentor twice and joined the seminar faculty in 2012.
 She is passionate about animal rescue as well as small college libraries; she and her husband share their home with seven cats and an Old English Sheepdog, all rescues.

 Melissa Jadlos, 2006-07 Cohort, is the Library Director at St. John Fisher College, Rochester, NY.
 She has been involved with the program since 2011 when she joined the seminar faculty.
 In 2012, she began co-directing the program with Susan Barnes Whyte.